gardusig/gas-toolbox/integration-tests/manual-tests.md

 ### Library Not Found

-If you get errors about `GasToolbox` not being defined:
+If you get errors about `GASToolbox` not being defined:

 1. Ensure the library is added to your Apps Script project
 2. Check that the identifier matches (case-sensitive)